tgrecojs/tgrecojs-static/posts/NextJSPart1.md

   - nextjs
 ---

-## Introducing Next.js
-Next.js continues to be considered a “win” amongst a number of developers everywhere.
-(If you couldn't guess, I am one of them!)
+[Next.js](https://zeit.co/blog/next) continues to be considered a “win” amongst a number of developers everywhere.
+If you couldn't guess, I am one of them!
 To help shine light on some of the reasons why I love the framework, I dediced to put together a series of posts on the topic.
 In this first one, I'm going to cut right to the chase and shed light on a few of the amazing things that Next.js makes possible.

 ### Ease of Use